tbm/homepage/content/debian/orion/hp/mv2120/index.md

 <h2>Disclaimer</h2>

-Even though I currently work for HP, all of this work was done in my spare time.
+Even though I used to work for HP, all of this work was done in my spare time.
 Debian on the HP mv2120 is not supported by HP in any way.